-- 1. There shall be a final plat prepared in accordance with the provisions of Section IX. - 2.
-Site plan review shall be conducted in accordance with the procedural requirements contained herein for review of final plats including the notice to abutters and a public hearing and in accordance with RSA 676:41 as from
+1. The application should be submitted for initial examination and payment of fees to the Planning Board Associate at the Town Office.
+Site plan review shall be conducted in accordance with the procedural requirements contained herein for review of final plats including the notice to abutters and a public hearing and in accordance